mdraj2/RecipeApp/README.md

 ## Description

 This is my first react project.
-This app is a take on Jonas schmedtmann food2fork app done in React
+This app is my take on Jonas schmedtmann food2fork app done in React

 ### Installing
 ```